 Because it is such a great calling, we did whatever we could to homeschool our children.
 The blessings in return are immeasurable.
 Even though we didn’t know what we were doing, God provided answers to the “unknowns” that worried us.
-We share that knowledge with others.
+We share our Christian homeschool knowledge with others.

-Being a homeschool mom taught us more about nurturing our children’s hearts, their individual unique learning styles and a closer and deeper communication in our relationships.
+Being a homeschool mom taught us more about nurturing our children’s hearts in the Lord, their individual unique learning styles and a closer and deeper communication in our relationships.

 5 tips you need to KNOW to homeschool.